omar711/maptimeSG/README.md

 pixelY = (0.5 - ln((1 + 0.28950884) / (1 - 0.28950884)) / (4 * pi)) * 256 * 2^17 = 15185629.9145037
 ```

-These are large because they're pixel coordinates on the world map.
+These are large because they are pixel coordinates on the world map.
 Next we convert from pixel coordinates to tile coordinates:

 ```
 tileX = floor(25611426.8662807 / 256) = 100044